-In this article, I’m going to take a look at Target Optical: I’ve found it to be a convenient option for purchasing glasses online or in-store.
+In this article, I’m going to take a look at Target Optical.
+I’ve found it to be a convenient option for purchasing glasses online or at a Target store.

 5 Things To Know Before Visiting Target Optical

-Whether you need an eye exam, new glasses or contacts, Target Optical may be one retailer to consider.
+Whether you need an eye exam, new glasses or contacts, Target Optical may be a retailer to consider.
 I found a huge selection of frame styles and colors on the Target Optical website as well as popular brands and competitive prices.
 RedCard holders can get a 5% discount on Target Optical products.